dart-lang/language/working/0110-incremental-sound-nnbd/roadmap.md

 it fails the assertion.

-To avoid this, you could choose to turn off runtime reification of nullability if any package in the compile is not opted-in (or equivalently, have a separate opt-in for the runtime component that requires all packages to have opted-in).
+To avoid this, you could choose to turn off runtime reification of nullability if any package in the program is not opted-in (or equivalently, have a separate opt-in for the runtime component that requires all packages to have opted-in).
 The implication of this is that when runtime reification is turned on, you can see new runtime failures, despite all packages having migrated already.